Introduction to cloud recognition APIs

 }

-| Attribute | Description |
+| Property | Description |

 |---|---|

-| targetId | The unique ID of the target image |
+| targetId | Unique ID of the target image |

-| trackingImage | The base64-encoded grayscale image after processing, used for image tracking on the device |
+| trackingImage | Base64 encoded processed grayscale image for client-side image tracking |

-| name | The name of the target image |
+| name | Target image name |

-| size | The size of the image, used for overlaying virtual content in the application |
+| size | Image size, the size used for overlaying virtual content in applications |

-| meta | User-associated data, which can be a file, text, or URL, and must be base64-encoded |
+| meta | User-associated data, which can be files, text or URL, needs base64 encoding |

 | type | "ImageTarget" |

-| active | Only enabled target images can be recognized; disabled ones will not be recognized |
+| active | Only enabled target images can be recognized, disabled ones will not be recognized |

-| trackableRate | Tracking difficulty score—the smaller, the better |
+| trackableRate | Tracking difficulty rating, smaller is better |

-| detectableRate | Comprehensive detection difficulty score—the smaller, the better |
+| detectableRate | Comprehensive recognition difficulty rating, smaller is better |

-| detectableDistinctiveness | Detection distinctiveness difficulty score—the smaller, the better |
+| detectableDistinctiveness | Recognition distinctiveness difficulty rating, smaller is better |

-| trackableDistinctiveness | Tracking distinctiveness difficulty score—the smaller, the better |
+| trackableDistinctiveness | Tracking distinctiveness difficulty rating, smaller is better |

-| trackableFeatureDistribution | Feature distribution difficulty score for tracking—the smaller, the better |
+| trackableFeatureDistribution | Tracking feature distribution difficulty rating, smaller is better |

 Error codes